NaoTomori223/guess-number-game/README.md

 - ⚠️ Input validation for better user experience
 - 🔄 Restart game functionality
 - 🌐 Fully playable in the browser
+- 🔄 Reset and check the best score

 ---

 ## 🧠 About This Project

 This project was originally implemented in Python (CLI version), and later converted into a web-based JavaScript application.
+At the same time, I add more interactive function to this projects.

 ---

 ## 🛠️ Tech Stack

+Python
 HTML
 CSS
 JavaScript